cryptochef2021/ChefsKiss/README.md

 All who seek it and see will be rewarded

-For they are the righteous
+For they are the righteous,

+The committed,